getian107/PRScs/README.md

 ```
 where SNP is the rs ID, A1 is the effect allele, A2 is the alternative allele, BETA/OR is the effect/odds ratio of the A1 allele, SE is the standard error of the effect.
 Note that when OR is used, SE corresponds to the standard error of logOR.

-When using BETA + P as the input, the file must have the following format (including the header line):
+When using BETA/OR + P as the input, the file must have the following format (including the header line):

 ```
     SNP          A1   A2   BETA      P